WebGoat/WebGoat/README.txt

 * Then you'll need to switch to the lessons directory and
 * $ mvn clean packa
 * Then copy some of the lesson jars into your $TOMCAT_HOME/webapps/{webgoat-container}/plugin_lessons
-* Now you should have something to work against.
+* Now you should have something to work against for the UI work
 **********

 ##### Original WebGoat ReadMe follows #####